awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

    Replace `master` with your master user name\.
 When the `apxchpwd.sql` script prompts you, type a new `admin` password\.

 1. For ORDS, start the APEX Listener\.
-Run the following code:
+Run the following code\.

    ```
    java -jar ords.war